4.9-Stars

 Insurance

-Electricians are required to hold public liability insurance and may need electrical workers’ compensation coverage.
+Electricians must hold public liability insurance and may need electrical workers’ compensation coverage.
 This protects them in case of accidents on the job or damage to a client’s property.

 Man Fixing Wires Light Bulb